Kaholo/Kaholo-plugin-github/README.md

 3. Repository (Autocomplete) **Required** - The repository to return information about.

 ## Method: Get Pull Request
 Get information on the specified pull request.
+You can see more about Github pull requests [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

 ### Parameters
 1. Authentication Token (Vault) **Optional** - The OAuth token of the user to authenticate with and return the info on.